 If you are taking driving seriously, you will always do your best to drive defensively and protect yourself, your passengers, other motorists, and nearby pedestrians from harm.
 However, even the most responsible driver in the world with the cleanest driving record is guaranteed to never be in a car accident.
 A negligent, distracted, or drunk driver can cause an auto accident without warning and without allowing anyone else any time to react.

 Since we can all be caught in a car accident caused by another motorist, it would be beneficial if we all knew what to do in case a crash occurs.
 Our team of San Diego car accident lawyers at Klein, DeNatale, Goldner, Attorneys at Law want everyone in our communities to be safe and prepared for the worst of circumstances.
 To this end, we have prepared a quick list of steps you should follow in case you’re ever in a car accident.
-Of course, if you already know you need the help of our injury attorneys, who have nearly 70 years of collective legal experience, feel free to contact our firm now to schedule a no-cost case evaluation.
+Of course, if you already know you need the help of our injury attorneys, who have 70 years of collective legal experience, feel free to contact our firm now to schedule a no-cost case evaluation.

 Here are five steps to consider after being in a car accident: